NICHD-BSPC/branched-docs-demo/README.md

 ### Editing the Branch Pattern in `jekyll-gh-pages.yml`

 If you wish to use a different naming convention, replace all instances of the string `site-v*` within the `jekyll-gh-pages.yml` file with your desired branch pattern.
 The patterns should follow the glob-like expressions used by GitHub (see [docs](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/managing-a-branch-protection-rule#about-branch-protection-rules)).
-If the default branch is not main, update that in the yaml file as well.
+If the default branch is not `main`, update that in the yaml file as well.

 Make sure your changes are merged back to all branches that need to be deployed.